 This site documents Mark Dean’s work as an artist.
-He began working with appropriated film and music in 1992 with his first video, LoveLoveLove, an award winner in New Contemporaries ’93.
-His first solo show was at City Racing in 1996, where he introduced his characteristic looped video and sound installations.
-Since then he has regularly exhibited in major UK institutions including the Tate and ICA, and internationally, including Museum Ludwig, Cologne and De Pont Foundation, Tilburg.
-Public collections include Musee d’Art Moderne Grand-duc Jean, Luxembourg, and Arts Council England, with commissions including the Imperial War Museum, and Barbican Centre.
-From 2009-12 he was the recipient of a Paul Hamlyn Award for Artists.
+After studying photography and painting in the 1970’s, and playing in bands in the 80’s, he began working with appropriated film and music in 1992.
+His first solo show was at City Racing in 1996, where he introduced his characteristic looped video and sound installations, based on fragments of cultural material taken as objets trouvés, reprocessed to generate new material.
+Since then Dean has regularly exhibited in major institutions in the UK and internationally, with recent solo exhibitions including Christian Disco (Terminator), Museum Boijmans van Beuningen, Rotterdam (2014).
+His work is held in museum collections including Leeds Art Gallery; MUDAM, Luxembourg; and the Saastamoinen Foundation, Espoo.
+Public commissions have included works for the Barbican; ICA; and Imperial War Museum.
+From 2009-12 Dean was the recipient of a Paul Hamlyn Award for Artists.
 His work is regularly reviewed in contemporary art journals, and acknowledged in historical surveys:

 ‘… works by Mark Dean have managed to open out towards strong emotions while retaining the distinctive constructedness of visual art.
-The strong content lives and is transformed rather than functioning as reference pure and simple… It is important to stress this crafted opening to cathartic possibility and to the unconscious, because Dean has found means here that are primary, not borrowed from the films or music that are his materials.’ – Ian Hunt, Art Monthly, September 2004
+The strong content lives and is transformed rather than functioning as reference pure and simple… It is important to stress this crafted opening to cathartic possibility and to the unconscious, because Dean has found means here that are primary, not borrowed from the films or music that are his materials.’ – Ian Hunt, Art Monthly

 Please use the menus below to access further information and documentation of Mark Dean’s exhibited works.
 An illustrated index is available here.